pak215/jekyll-now/about.md

 ## Professional Experience

 ### Instructor
-iD Tech Camps, June 2017 - July 2017
+iD Tech Camps, June 2017 - July 2017,
-Austin, Texas
+Austin, Texas,
 Responsible for instructing eight 10-12 year old students each week on how to create Minecraft mods by programming in Java and JavaScript

 ### Student Technician
-The University of Texas at Austin, Feb 2017 - May 2017 Austin, Texas
+The University of Texas at Austin, Feb 2017 - May 2017 Austin, Texas,
 Tasked with inventory management, network setups and data entry.
 Wrote Python scripts to automate cross referencing and data conversion to improve equipment-tracking efficiency.

 ## Education